 Beginning Guitar Group Class

 This class is designed for students of all ages who have never played the guitar.
 This class aims to establish healthy foundations in guitar playing through developmentally appropriate exercises and repertoire.
 Class is offered in person at Pacific University's Department of Music on Fridays for 1 hour, 5 pm- 6 pm.
 Classes will run from Feb.
 9 to May 3.
 No class will be held on March 29 due to Spring Break.
 Fee: $96*.

 *This slight fee increase is to account for an additional two classes added in the term.

 The Pacific University String Project is dedicated to:

 - Improving the quality of string teachers’ preparation through integrated learning.

 - Providing quality and affordable string education to school-age students of all socio-economic and racial backgrounds.

 - Enhancing the quality of life in the community.

-Students in 2nd through 12th grade learn how to play string instruments, including the violin, viola, cello and double bass, from our teachers-in-preparation and our master teacher.
+Students in second through 12th grade learn how to play string instruments, including the violin, viola, cello, and double bass, from our teachers-in-preparation and our master teacher.
 Students receive instruction in small and large group classes, orchestras, and/or in semi-individual and individual lessons.
-Each meeting for two 50-minute classes each week for 12 weeks will enable students to progress from beginning to intermediate and advanced levels of playing.
+Each meeting for two 50-minute classes each week for 10 weeks will enable students to progress from beginning to intermediate and advanced levels of playing.
 Each semester, students perform in two public performances.

 - Group Classes